Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Conclusion

-We introduced \method, a lightweight white-box LLM controller designed to augment the capabilities of large-scale black-box LLMs across a wide range of complex tasks, including reasoning, planning, and personalization.
+We introduced \texttt{Matryoshka Pilot} (\method), a lightweight white-box LLM controller designed to augment the capabilities of large-scale black-box LLMs across a wide range of complex tasks, including reasoning, planning, and personalization.
 By leveraging a controller-generator framework with environmental feedback, \method effectively decomposes complex tasks and guides black-box LLMs through intermediate guidance.
 Through policy gradient optimization, \method exhibits a self-improving nature that continually enhances LLM capabilities via multi-turn guidance optimization.
 Extensive experiments on three diverse datasets demonstrate its effectiveness in steering black-box LLMs for long-horizon tasks without requiring access to model parameters or output probabilities.
 Compared to the best-performing state-of-the-art baselines, \method achieves average improvements of 3.19\% in reasoning tasks, 7.46\% in planning tasks, and 5.82\% in personalization tasks.
 These results underscore the potential \method as a transparent and scalable solution, enabling white-box LLMs to drive black-box LLMs in complex problem-solving.
-Future work could extend \method\ to tackle more complex applications requiring long-horizon generation and reasoning, such as solving software engineering problems and proving mathematical theorems.
-Additionally, the controller component of \method could be developed into a self-enhancing mechanism or a universal controller applicable to a wide range of real-world applications.